stefanspringer1/Libxml2Validation/README.md

 Also note that it might not be necessary to have all the libraries that you currently find in `Binaries/Windows.Intel`.

+## Paths Containing Non-ASCII Characters

+We currently do not know what happens with paths containing non-ASCII characters.
+We suspect that they might not work.

 ## References

 See the [Libxml2 XmlTextReader Interface tutorial](http://xmlsoft.org/xmlreader.html) and [Catalog support](http://xmlsoft.org/catalog.html) for more information.
 Note that the libxml2 itself has a command line tool [xmllint](http://xmlsoft.org/xmllint.html).